 4) Charles LeClerc

 The fact that LeClerc only just meets the requirements to be included and is still ranked the 4th best of the decade speaks volumes about his talent.
-His 2018 debut was impressive enough for him to be given a Ferrari drive after only 1 year, whilst his 2019 season was strong enough for Ferrari to consider him their lead man going forward.
+His 2018 debut was impressive enough for him to be given a Ferrari drive after only 1 year.
+His 2019 season was strong enough for Ferrari to consider him their lead man going forward.
 Although he’s prone to silly mistakes, his raw pace is immense.

 3) Lewis Hamilton